 Currency risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in foreign exchange rates.
 The Fund may invest in financial instruments denominated in currencies other than the US dollar.
 As a result, the Fund may be exposed to the risk that the exchange rate of currencies other than the US dollar may change in a manner that has an adverse effect on the value of that portion of the Fund's assets or liabilities.
-This is not expected to have a material impact to the fund.
-All positions held at December 31, 2022, and December 31, 2021, were denominated in US Dollars.
+At December 31, 2022, and December 31, 2021, the Fund did not hold any investments or other balances in foreign currencies.